-Major structures of the breast include the nipple and areola, subcutaneous tissue, alveoli (divided into lobules), ducts, myoepthileal cells, blood and lymphatic vessels, Cooper's ligaments and fat.
-Fat gives the breast size and shape.
-Milk production is unrelated to breast size.
-Also essential to the milk producing function of the breast is the sensory innervation originating primarily from the 3rd, 4th, 5th and 6th intercostal nerves.
+Major structures of the breast include the nipple and areola, subcutaneous tissue, alveoli (divided into lobules), ducts, myoepithelial cells, blood and lymphatic vessels, Cooper's ligaments and fat.
+Fat gives the breast size and shape as well as supplying the metabolic fuel for milk fat production.
+Recent studies indicate that infants of mothers with smaller breasts tend to feed more often than those with mothers who have larger breasts.
+The sensory innervation originating primarily from the 3rd, 4th, 5th and 6th intercostal nerves is also essential to the milk producing function of the breast.